Indigenous-informed Sexual Assault Response Program (SARP) comes to Nanaimo.

-Nanaimo, British Columbia: Nanaimo Family Life Association today announced a new partnership with the First Nations Health Authority (FNHA), Island Health’s Central Island Forensic Nurse Examiner Program and Warmland Women’s Support Services Society.
+Nanaimo, British Columbia: Nanaimo Family Life Association today announced a new partnership with the First Nations Health Authority (FNHA) and Island Health’s Central Island Forensic Nurse Examiner Program.
 This partnership will work in collaboration to develop an Indigenous-informed Sexual Assault Response Program (SARP) that is focused on providing crisis sexual assault services during the immediate aftermath of trauma that are culturally supportive, culturally relevant, and culturally safe.
 Funded by the FNHA, the primary goal of the program is to improve the (cultural) safety, access, and dignity of sexual assault services for Indigenous people who experience sexualized violence.
 The program will serve all genders and all people who access the Forensic Nurse Examiner Program at the Nanaimo Regional General Hospital.

 “Indigenous-informed services are about making spaces, programs and organizations safer and more relevant for Indigenous people by considering current and historical colonial impact and seeking to eliminate structural racism and discrimination.” says Deborah Hollins, executive director of Nanaimo Family Life Association.
 “When we do this work, we create better and more effective services for all people.”

 Kathleen Harris, the FNHA’s Regional Nurse Manager says “The FNHA Vancouver Island is excited to be working with our Island community partners to ensure timely access to sexualized violence services that are culturally safe, culturally-informed, dignified and respectful, and improve accessibility to traditional cultural supports and ceremony for survivors.”